-Jackie Gross is thrilled to be joining the Detroit Prep team for the 2017- 2018 school year as a first grade teacher!
+Jackie Gross is thrilled to be a part of the Detroit Prep team for the 2nd year in a row as a first grade teacher!
 She earned her Bachelor’s degree from Michigan State University, majoring in Elementary Education with a concentration in Language Arts, and her Master’s Degree in Urban Education from National Louis University in Illinois.
-For the past five years, she has lived and taught kindergarten in Chicago, but is thrilled to be back home in Detroit!
+Prior to working at Detroit Prep, she lived and taught kindergarten in Chicago for five years, but is thrilled to be back home in Detroit!
 Outside of school, Jackie loves to read, spend time outdoors with her friends and family, and travel with her husband.

 Bobby Marble was born and raised in Detroit, Michigan and is a graduate of Northeastern High School.
 He attended Wayne State University.
 Bobby is a certified maintenance technician.
 Bobby is an expert on the grill and in his spare time he enjoys watching movies.
 Bobby is also incredible smart, kind, and happens to be everyone's favorite person at Detroit Prep.
 Bobby Marble was Detroit Prep's first ever Light Leader, which is the highest honor you can earn at Detroit Prep.

 2nd Grade Teacher

-Sarah Paone is one of Detroit Prep's founding teachers.
+Sarah is one of Detroit Prep's founding teachers!
 She earned her BS in Elementary Education in 2011 from Central Michigan University.
 She majored in English Language Arts and double minored in Child Development and Elementary Education.
-She has taught kindergarten for the past 6 years and is beyond excited for a new teaching adventure in Second Grade!
-Currently she is working on her Masters in Educational Leadership from Grand Valley State University.
+She has her Masters in Educational Leadership from Grand Valley State University.
 She has taught in kindergarten - 2nd grade classrooms for eight years.
 She is also a member of the Leadership Team.
 Sarah is excited to motivate students to become engaged and excited about their learning experience.
 We are so lucky to have her at Detroit Prep you might find her at the gym, browsing books at Barnes&Noble, or spending time with family!

 1st Grade Teacher